NeuroTech-Leuven/TheMindWitcher/README.md

 ![Overview of how the MindWitcher project is built up](images/Overview.svg)

 #### EEG data acquisition
 The brain signals of interest in this project are your emotions and (imagined) movement by your left and right hand.
 The brain signals are measured using the AntNeuro headset (8 channel eego).
 This headset is easy to use and provides a good electrode placement for our application.
-Some electrolyte gel needs to be applied to the electrodes for better signal quality.
+Using this headset requires electrolyte gel – without it, the conductivity and accompanied signal quality are much worse.

 <img src="images/headset.jpeg" width="600">